labordynamicsinstitute/replicability-training/March 2020/jira_replication_example.md

 ## Populate repo

--   Follow the instructions in the Wiki for [cloning a repo](https://github.com/labordynamicsinstitute/replicability-training/wiki/Populating_repository_for_replication)
+-   Follow the instructions in the Wiki for [populating a repo](https://github.com/labordynamicsinstitute/replicability-training/wiki/Populating_repository_for_replication)

 -   Delete unneccessary files from the template: for this example, you should only save: REPLICATION.md, .gitignore, and SRC

+- Download the manuscript from the Jira issue and save in your repo

 -   Save the downloaded materials from the openICPSR deposit in your repo (hint: they are probably in your downloads folder).